-- Re-thread the machine with thread to best match the ribbon in the top and bobbin or use an invisible thread as we did.
-Atach a Zipper foot.
+- Re-Thread the machine with Thread to best match the ribbon in the top and Bobbin or use an invisible Thread as we did.
+Attach a Zipper foot.

 - Stitch the ribbon in place as above, going along both sides…

 - … and across the bottom and top.